maylynn-ng/quotalicious/README.md

 - Deploy! :tada:

-- Authentication!
-Loved the idea of being able to see what your friends have saved and send them via the app!
+- Authentication!! 🗝️ Loved the idea of being able to see what your friends have saved and send them via the app!
 But then .... if you can share it through all the socials, maybe this isn't top of the list. 🤔

 - A nice compromise might be to just have a profile page?